Marsha0527/Marsha0527/README.md

  <body>
      <h1> Hello, I'm Marsha Woods! 👋</h1>
-<h4>I am a self taught front-end developer.
+<h4>I am a self taught front-end developer. <br>
-  I am currently in the process of learning JavaScript.
+  I am currently in the process of learning JavaScript.   <br>
-    I'm looking for assistance in getting more familiar with GitHub.
+    I'm looking for assistance in getting more familiar with GitHub.<br>
   <hr>